 I’ve always viewed the struggle to change our public educational system as a journey of 1,000 miles – one that will last beyond my lifetime, if we define the end of the journey as high-quality schools for all children.
 The system is so big, so broken, and so lacking in market mechanisms that might force improvement that this is going to take a long time.
-That said, I’m not discouraged – I think we’re making progress, and at an ever increasing rate in recent years – but I’m also realistic that 20 years after Teach for America was founded, 16 years after KIPP started, 9 years after No Child Left Behind passed, etc., we’re maybe 50 miles (only 5%) into the journey – and it’s been a brutal, bloody journey to date, with reformers being attacked constantly from all sides every step of the way.
+That said, I’m not discouraged – I think we’re making progress, and at an ever increasing rate in recent years – but I’m also realistic that 24 years after Teach for America was founded, nearly 20 years after KIPP started, etc., we’re maybe 50 miles (only 5%) into the journey – and it’s been a brutal, bloody journey to date, with reformers being attacked constantly from all sides every step of the way.

 The difficulty of this journey and the modest progress so far makes it easy for critics like Ravitch to stomp all over it.
 When you’re only 5% of the way forward, it’s easy to misread or distort the data and make it look like there’s been no progress at all.
 And it’s equally easy to blame the people on the journey for the lack of progress and many setbacks along the way, rather than point the finger where it really belongs: on those doing the attacking, who over and over again throw children under the bus to advance their own (adult) interests.

-Yes, what Ravitch is doing is easy – and deeply, profoundly wrong, both logically and morally.
+Yes, what Ravitch is doing is easy – but also profoundly wrong, both logically and morally.

-Ravitch’s Latest Book: The Death and Life of the Great American School System
+Ravitch’s Previous Book: The Death and Life of the Great American School System

 The book certainly captures the failures of the existing educational system and takes delight in poking holes at reform efforts over the past decade (while playing fast and loose with the facts and/or only presenting one side of the story), yet there is a shocking, gaping void when it comes to any thoughtful ideas for alternatives.
 Her solutions to what everyone agrees is a horribly broken system are trite banalities that would not change the status quo that she rails against.
 Her primary “solutions” are to build a strong, robust curriculum and have more “well-educated teachers” but she silent on how to achieve this.
 In short, she longs for the utopian school system of yesteryear (that probably never existed), and has no cogent roadmap whatsoever for exactly how to get there.
 Instead, she is content to deride the people who are actually out there in the trenches trying to improve things.
 What a disgrace!